KICS is located on the southern edge of Khartoum in Wad Madani/Soba Road, adjacent to Hai Al Raki.

 For overseas applicants, a decision is communicated within one week after receiving the completed overseas admissions assessments but this period may also be extended if more information is needed and parents will be advised accordingly.

-Yes, KICS Cafeteria serves students from Years 3- 13 as well as staff and parents.
+Yes, KICS Cafeteria offers meals for students in Years 3-13.
 It offers a wide range of sandwiches, snacks, hot dishes, fruits and fresh juices.
 Vegetarian options are also available.

-Additionally, KICS Café offers a wide range of cold & hot drinks, pastries, sandwiches, cakes and is open to IB Diploma Programme students, parents, staff and visitors.
+Additionally, KICS Café offers a wide range of cold & hot drinks, pastries, sandwiches, cakes and is open to IB Diploma Programme students and staff.

 KICS Cafeteria does not cater for Infant Section students (Little KICS, Reception, Year 1 and Year 2) so parents must send packed meals with their children to school.
 Moreover, KICS implements a healthy ‘Fatour (breakfast)’ policy and guidelines on what can be sent to school are provided in the Parents Handbooks upon acceptance at KICS.

 Yes, KICS offers a door-to -door bus service for all year groups.
-Confirmation of availability of route, vacancies and pick up/drop off times will be communicated within 3 working days upon submission of the KICS Bus Form (is provided by Admissions Director).
+Confirmation of availability of route, vacancies and pick up/drop off times will be communicated within 3 working days upon submission of the KICS Bus Form (is provided by Admissions Director to new families).
+For more information about the KCS bus service, please follow this link: http://www.kics.sd/kics-services/article/bus-services.

 Please contact the Admissions Director to request school fees and payment policies at: (firstname.lastname@example.org).